- About Us

 Am I not welcome here if I do not agree with this Reconciling Status?

 Members and guests are not required to endorse (or sign) our Reconciling Statement as individuals.
 Our membership and baptismal vows remain exactly as they appear throughout our denomination.
-It is not a statement of 100% of the people, but a representation of, at least, the supermajority of our members.
-(It was by a supermajority–75+%–that our Reconciling status was adopted).
-Though a general attitude of respect toward our status is expected from all our members.
+This is not a statement of 100% of the people, but a representation of, at least, the supermajority of our members.
+(Our Reconciling Status was adopted by a 90% affirmative vote).
+Nevertheless, a general attitude of respect toward our Status is expected from all our members and guests.

 We do not require you to “believe” or “accept” any part of our Reconciling Statement as a requirement for inclusion.
 You are on a journey of faith unique to you.
 We *do* require all our members and guests to affirm the necessity of providing a safe and brave space for all.
 Providing such a space for all God’s people is our one necessary nonnegotiable.
 We each must begin by setting aside our personal opinions in our pursuit to treat each person with the dignity and self-worth they deserve.
 This is the DNA of the People Called Methodists.
 As we each move along our journeys of faith, we must continuously wrestle with our personal beliefs and how they may be contrary to the pursuit of full inclusion.
 It is expected that our constituents and members welcome this wrestling when it comes.